 When you receive an inheritance it might have serious sentimental value.
 Imagine a grandfather’s watch, a favorite aunt’s jewelry, or anything else with fond memories and sentimental value.

-If you’re still struggling to decide whether to sell an inheritance, that’s OK.
 Even when you know the value of the item might not make the decision easier.
 You should ask yourself what you’ll do with the money you receive, should you decide to sell an inheritance.

 - Will you pay off debt?